-- 20. The Commonwealth and the States agree to be jointly responsible for: - (a) participating in consultations as appropriate regarding the implementation of this Agreement; - (b) negotiating new or revised Schedules, including Implementation Plans, to this Agreement; - (c) removing barriers to participation in a quality early childhood education program, including ensuring cost is not a barrier (especially for Indigenous children and vulnerable and disadvantaged children) and provision is in a form that meets the needs of families under this Agreement; - (d) continuing to collaborate via a National Information Agreement on Early Childhood Education and Care (NIA ECEC) on data development and collection to improve transparency and reporting of outputs and outcomes on early childhood education, while maintaining comparability across collections for the purposes of tracking progress over time; - (e) bilaterally agreeing a definition of vulnerable and disadvantaged children for the purpose of Implementation Plans; and - (f) committing to sharing information on a reciprocal basis; subject to relevant legislation, privacy provisions and ongoing discussions and negotiations at the Data Strategy Group, and agreement with the data custodian. - The Parties will meet the requirements of Schedule E, Clause 26 of the IGA FFR, by ensuring that prior agreement is reached on the nature and content of any events, announcements, promotional material or publicity relating to activities under an Implementation Plan, and that the roles of both Parties will be acknowledged and recognised appropriately.
+- 20. The Commonwealth and the States agree to be jointly responsible for: - (a) participating in consultations as appropriate regarding the implementation of this Agreement; - (b) negotiating new or revised Schedules, including Implementation Plans, to this Agreement; - (c) conducting evaluations and reviews of services and outputs delivered under this Agreement; - (d) removing barriers to participation in a quality early childhood education program, including ensuring cost is not a barrier (especially for Indigenous children and vulnerable and disadvantaged children) and provision is in a form that meets the needs of families under this Agreement; - (e) continuing to collaborate via a National Information Agreement on Early Childhood Education and Care (NIA ECEC) on data development and collection to improve transparency and reporting of outputs and outcomes on early childhood education, while maintaining comparability across collections for the purposes of tracking progress over time; - (f) bilaterally agreeing a definition of vulnerable and disadvantaged children for the purpose of Implementation Plans; and - (g) committing to sharing information on a reciprocal basis; subject to relevant legislation, privacy provisions and ongoing discussions and negotiations at the Data Strategy Group, and agreement with the data custodian. - The Parties will meet the requirements of Schedule E, Clause 26 of the IGA FFR, by ensuring that prior agreement is reached on the nature and content of any events, announcements, promotional material or publicity relating to activities under an Implementation Plan, and that the roles of both Parties will be acknowledged and recognised appropriately.